oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **Implementation**

 Two general approaches can be used to implement IM-based protocol specifications:
-1) Translate the IM to a data-format-specific schema language such [Relax-NG](#relaxng), [JSON Schema](#jsonschema) or [CDDL](#cddl), then use format-specific serialization and validation libraries to process data in the selected format.
+1) Translate the IM to a data-format-specific schema language such [Relax-NG](#relaxng), [JSON Schema](#jsonschema), [Protobuf](#proto), or [CDDL](#cddl), then use format-specific serialization and validation libraries to process data in the selected format.
+Applications use data objects specific to each serialization format.
 2) Use the IM directly as a format-independent schema language, using IM serialization and validation libraries to process data without separate schema generation or code generation steps.
+Applications use the same IM-specified data objects regardless of serialization format.

 # 3 JADN Types
 JADN first-class types are defined in terms of their characteristics: